How does pregnancy begin?

 - Kidneys are functioning and begin to produce urine.

-What happens during the fifth month of pregnancy?
+What happens during weeks 17–20 of pregnancy?

 - The fetus sleeps and wakes regularly.